Ealing rail crash

 The Ealing rail crash was an accident on the British railway system that occurred on 19 December 1973.
 The 17:18 express train from London Paddington to Oxford—with approximately 650 passengers on board—was derailed while travelling at around 70 mph between Ealing Broadway and West Ealing.
 Ten passengers were killed and 94 were injured, and it was Britain's deadliest train crash of the decade until the Moorgate tube crash which killed 45.
-The cause of the accident was an unsecured maintenance door that had fallen open whilst the train was travelling, after having struck several lineside objects, it struck a Point machine at Longfield Avenue, derailing the entire train.
+The cause of the accident was an unsecured maintenance door that had fallen open whilst the train was travelling, after having struck several lineside objects, it struck a points machine at Longfield Avenue, derailing the entire train.

 Sequence of events

 Locomotive design

 The train involved in the accident was hauled by Class 52 diesel-hydraulic no. 1007 Western Talisman, which had been manufactured in 1962 and was based at Laira Depot, where it had run an estimated 950,000 miles since its entry into service.
 Like all engines, the Class 52 featured several lead-acid batteries primarily to pre-heat and start the two engines.
 The Class 52's batteries were located in four different containers on the engine between the bogies.
 To protect the batteries from damage whilst the train was running, the battery chambers were sealed with a 44.5 inch door, which was originally designed in use on the similar Class 42.
 The door would lock in position whilst the train was running via carriage-locks that would be activated by a square-key, but the Class 52 had an additional feature in the form of a pear-shaped metal catch known as the "pear-drop".
 This would catch the battery box door in case the carriage-locks failed to engage, which had happened on the Class 42 before.
 When a Class 52 had its batteries examined, the standard procedure would be to replace the batteries in the chamber before locking the carriage-locks and then the pear-drop before the train would be allowed to leave.